cgomesu/website/_posts/2021-06-04-smarter-hass.md

 Furthermore, the fact that HASS integrations are written in the [Python programming language](https://www.python.org/) makes HASS a prime candidate for exploring the use of statistical inference in home automation systems because many mathematical and statistical packages are already available in Python and are widely used and well-maintained (e.g., [`numpy`](https://pypi.org/project/numpy/) and [`scipy`](https://pypi.org/project/scipy/)).
 Therefore, porting new and more sophisticated analytical tools to HASS should be fairly straightforward.
 (More on this in the [Development](#development) section).

-At the very least, the current analytical tools can be used to improve the quality of the information in your current HASS dashboard.
+At the very least, the current analytical tools can be used to improve the quality of the information in your HASS dashboard.
 For example, instead of simply displaying the current temperature, the use of analytical tools allow us to set dynamic color thresholds based on the mean and deviations from it (± one standard deviation, then min-max) over the last 24hrs:

 [![HASS graph dynamic temperature 01](/assets/posts/2021-06-04-smarter-hass/hass-graph-dynamic-temperature-01.gif){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/hass-graph-dynamic-temperature-01.gif)